ronimk/fun-with-macros/LazyEval/lazy-extension-1/README.md

 Would be macro-expanded into the expression below, which would clearly produce errors when compiling or interpreting: <br />

 (flambda (x) (let (((force x) (+ (force x) 1)) (force x)))

+TODO: add the syntax of the language here
 </pre>